LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

    to store the off-diagonal entries of the unnormalised $S$, which is sampled from a Dirichlet distribution.
-8. A boolean vector `I` with the same length determines which infinitesimal rates are zero, and it is sampled from the vectorized function `Bernoulli` using the keyword `replicates`.
+8. A boolean vector `I` with the same length determines which infinitesimal rates are zero, and it is sampled from the vectorised function `Bernoulli` using the keyword `replicates`.
-   This along with the deteminstic function `select` implements the Bayesian stochastic search variable selection (BSSVS).
+   This along with the deterministic function `select` implements the Bayesian stochastic search variable selection (BSSVS).
 9. The base frequencies `π_trait` are sampled from a Dirichlet distribution.
 10. The deteminstic function `generalTimeReversible` takes relative rates filtered by `select`,